Honey-Pi/HoneyPi/README.md

 7. Now you can connect with your computer the first time via SSH to the Raspi.
 8. Login again.
 Change password with `passwd` to `hivescale`
 9. Run the Install Instructions from above
+10. If you want to use a WittyPi module install it like explained [here](docs/WittyPi/).